Cognitive Science Study Abroad Travel Award

 The Cognitive Science Program’s mission is to prepare students to tackle global and multicultural challenges.
 A study abroad experience is vital to this preparation.
 Yet students majoring in Cognitive Science and related-STEM fields are generally less likely to participate in study abroad programs than other students.

-With this in mind, the Cognitive Science Program is excited to launch the Cognitive Science Study Abroad Travel Award Program.
-We will fund up to three, $2000 awards, to be used towards airfare costs associated with a UConn study abroad program.
+With this in mind, the Cognitive Science Program is excited to continue the Cognitive Science Study Abroad Travel Award Program.
+We will fund up to six, $2000 awards, to be used towards airfare costs associated with a UConn study abroad program.
 Any travel costs in excess of the $2000 allotment would be responsibility of the recipient.

 These awards are available to UConn undergraduate students majoring or minoring in Cognitive Science who have been accepted into a study abroad program.
+Please note that you may apply before being accepted into a program, but the award will be contingent on notifying us of your official acceptance.
 Priority will be given to students attending the Interdisciplinary Ethnography Field Summer School in Mauritius, the Neuroscience Study Abroad Summer Program in Salamanca, Spain, and UConn Brain & Behavior in Tel Aviv, Israel.
-(Courses taken through these summer programs can be counted towards the Cognitive Science degree).
+Courses taken through these summer programs can be counted towards the Cognitive Science degree.
+The Cognitive Science program is willing to review other international travel scenarios on a case-by-case basis.

-This funding scheme operates with a rolling deadline.
+This award program operates with a rolling deadline.
 Once funds are exhausted, the application will close.

 Priority consideration will be given to students who (1) are members of a group that is underrepresented at the University of Connecticut; or (2) have overcome obstacles such as socioeconomic, educational, or other societal disadvantages (arising, for example, through prejudice and/or discrimination); or (3) have worked with such groups to help overcome these or other obstacles.